Sedation Dentistry – Port Charlotte, FL

 at Our Dental Office

-At Caring Way Dentistry, we know how important oral health is to your overall health.
+At Caring Way Dentistry of Port Charlotte, we know how important oral health is to your overall health.
 We are passionate about providing dental care to everyone and not allowing fear to be a barrier to a healthy smile.
 By incorporating conscious sedation dentistry into our Port Charlotte, FL dental office, our dentist can help all our patients achieve the healthy smiles they deserve.

 Sedation dentistry is for people who fear or anxiety at the dental office as well as those that have a hard time sitting still for long periods, have a hard time getting numb and staying numb, or have a sensitive gag reflex made it impossible to have dental treatment in the past.

 Sedation can be used for treatments as simple as a filling or more complex dental treatment like a root canal, extraction, or oral surgery.
 The introduction of sedation dentistry has allowed patients who have avoided the dentist for years to receive the dental care they need.

 Why Choose Caring Way Dentistry of Port Charlotte for Sedation Dentistry?

 Oral Conscious Dental Sedation

 Dr. Villescas offers conscious sedation in the form of a prescription pill to patients who suffer from dental anxiety.
 This will put you in a relaxed state and may even make you fall asleep.
 It has an amnesic effect, so you’ll have little to no recollection of your appointment.

 Conscious sedation pills must be taken on a fasting schedule.